 With every colour of the rainbow, these often beautiful weighted hula hoops can leave not so good looking marks and bruises on your body!
-Are you someone who bruises when using a hula hoop?
+Are you someone who bruises when using a weighted hula hoop?
 Dont worry you're not alone, and the good news is there are ways around it.

 Is it normal to bruise?

 Yes, it's totally normal, especially when it's your first time using a weighted hoop.
 Usually, the hips are where bruising will occur, often very light colour changing and tenderness.

 After a day or two, this bruising usually fades and disappears completely.
 Strangely, when you use your heavy hoop a second time, you won't have to bruise in that area!
-Hula hooping on your arms and legs will have similar results, with bruising occurring and then disappearing quickly.
+Weighted hula hooping on your arms and legs will have similar results, with bruising occurring and then disappearing quickly.
 It's unlikely that you will experience bruising in those same areas again.

 Some women bruise easier and more often than others.
-If you notice bruising is still occurring after the first smart hoop session then you may have a medical condition such as anaemia.
+If you notice bruising is still occurring after the first weighted hula hoop session then you may have a medical condition such as anaemia.
 If so it's best to speak with your local doctor for advice and recommendations.

 What should I do when I bruise?

 The first thing you should do if you notice bruising is stopping the weighted hula hoop session!
 Quickly apply compression with something cold like a wet towel.
 Rest for a few days until the bruising disappears, from here you should not experience bruises in these same areas.

-If you still want to continue hula hooping after initial bruising try switching it up on a different body part.
-There are some amazing hula hoop exercises that focus on the arms, chest and legs.
+If you still want to continue weighted hula hooping after initial bruising try switching it up on a different body part.
+There are some amazing weighted hula hoop exercises that focus on the arms, chest and legs.
 If you have zero allergies then use pain relief gels to help heal the tender areas.

 How can I help limit the bruising?